fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 It’s important to run the mapping script on your personal computer rather than on the Jetson device.

+To transfer the `results` directory, the simplest way to move the results directory from the Jetson device to your computer is using a USB drive.

 Step 1: Install Dependencies
 First, set up a virtual environment and install the necessary dependencies: